lpembleton/lpembleton/README.md

 ### Hi there :wave:
 #### I'm Luke a Senior Research Scientist from Melbourne, Australia :australia:
-I enjoy everything :dna: genomics, genomic selection, and R. Give us a shoutout :speech_balloon: if you need any assistance or want to collaborate on something.
+I enjoy everything :dna: genomics, :seedling::cow2: genomic selection, and :computer: R. Give us a shoutout :speech_balloon: if you need any assistance or want to collaborate on something.

 <!--
 **lpembleton/lpembleton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.